Xfinity Center (Mansfield, Massachusetts): History

 The venue was proposed by Don Law, John E. Drew and Sherman Wolf in 1985.
 Originally, the suggested site was in Brookline, Massachusetts.
 At that time, the venue was planned to be a performing arts center, consisting of concert hall, auditorium and black box theater.
 After conducting research, Law concluded the New England region was in desperate need of an outdoors venue (at the time, the main outdoor venues were Tanglewood, Cape Cod Melody Tent, and the South Shore Music Circus).
 The performing arts center plan was changed to an amphitheater.
 The site was moved to Mansfield to create a regional venue, being within 40 mi of Providence, Boston, Worcester and Cape Cod.

 The venue opened June 13, 1986, as the Great Woods Center for the Performing Arts; with a performance by Yo-Yo Ma and the Pittsburgh Symphony Orchestra.
 It was one of the busiest venues in New England, hosting nearly 80 concerts per season.
 Over the years, additional amphitheaters were added to the region.
 The Xfinity Theatre in Hartford and the Leader Bank Pavilion in Boston brought competition to the area, bringing the venue to an average of 36 events per season.
+The events run in the summer months, to accommodate for outdoor seating.

 In 1998, the owner of venue, Don Law Company, was sold to SFX Entertainment and naming rights were sold to Tweeter Home Entertainment a year later, with the venue now becoming the "Tweeter Center for the Performing Arts".
 When the electronics retailer faced bankruptcy in 2007, multi-media organization Comcast bought naming rights, with the venue becoming the Comcast Center in 2008.
 The company renamed the venue "Xfinity Center" in 2014, to correspond with its current product branding.